North Babylon Union Free School District: Woods Road Elementary School

-Woods Road Elementary School is located at 110 Woods Road.
+Woods Road Elementary School is located at 110 Woods Road and serves grades K through 5.
 The principal is Celeste Archer.

 Former School Buildings

 Peter J. Brennan Junior High School - closed in the late 1980s, students in grades 7-8 moved to Robert Moses JHS, and students in grade 9 moved to North Babylon High School.
 After closing, it served as the Suffolk County Police Academy for several years.
 Currently, the building is now known as the Brennan Middle School and the Brennan High School for students with emotional and behavioral problems, and is run by Western Suffolk BOCES.

 Weeks Road Elementary School - built in 1953 and closed in 1979, the school was demolished in the early 1980s and the land sold to developers.
 Property is now known as the Primrose Lane Senior Community.

 Phelps Lane Elementary School - closed in the 1980s.
 The building now serves as the Town of Babylon Town Hall Annex.